DEFRA/future-flood-forecasting-web-portal-importer/README.md

 # Future Flood Forecasting Web Portal Importer

-A Node.js Microsoft Azure function responsible for extracting data from the core forecasting engine and importing it into a staging database prior to transformation for reporting and visualisation purposes.
-Queue storage based triggering is used when importing data for a single location duriing the previous twenty fours hours.
-Scheduled triggering is used when importing data for multiple locations associated with a display group.
+A Node.js Microsoft Azure function app responsible for extracting data from the core forecasting engine and importing it into a staging database prior to transformation for reporting and visualisation purposes.

+* Queue storage based triggering is used when:
+  * Importing data for a single location during the previous twenty fours hours.
+  * Refreshing the set of locations associated with each display group.
+* Temporary scheduled triggering is used when importing data for multiple locations associated with a display group.
+  Temporary scheduled triggering will be replaced by queue based triggering associated with the completion of core forecasting engine workflows in due course.

 ## Prerequisites